 Many reputable companies have been shying away from allowing their employees to work remotely: At Yahoo, Marissa Mayer infamously started the trend of revoking employee remote working privileges, which later spread to IBM and Reddit.
 They argue that the flexibility with working remotely comes at a cost: more direct collaboration and communication in and around the office.

 But there are ways to maximize the collaboration of remote workers.
-Building confidence in these workers will pay dividends in the collaboration and productiveness of your team.
+Learning how to keep remote workers engaged and building confidence will pay dividends in the collaboration and productiveness of your team.

 Working remotely is an exercise in self-efficacy